coronel08/my-notes/notes/docs/python.md

 list_b = [10, 20, 30, 40]
 list_c = ["a","b","c","d"]

-# zip a list into a tuple, could also zip into a dict
+# zip a list into a tuple, could also enumerate a zip into a dict
 test = list(zip(list_a,list_b, list_c))

 # List comprehension